 Beef is slowly braised in a broth seasoned with spices such as star anise, Szechwan peppercorns, and dried tangerine orange peels along with soy sauce and rice wine vinegar.

 Chunks of carrots are added, and then the whole thing simmers until the meat is fork-tender.
 The soup is then ladled over noodles and crowed with a braised bok choy.
 The soup is colorful and full of flavor.

 This simple salad is a light refreshing accompaniment that can be a very welcome addition to some of Taiwan’s sometimes heavy fare.
 It is made simply with chili peppers, sugar, a little rice wine, and salt.

 The cucumbers are first smashed to expose the flesh of the thin-skinned cucumbers (similar to English cucumbers).

 he whole dish is shaken to remove some moisture and then chilled.

 27. Bubble Milk Tea – Boba

 Taiwanese have a cute nickname for glutenous or chewy food.
 They call it “QQ”.
-Given that you only give nicknames to things that are more near and dear to your heart, you can follow the logic as to why large tapioca bubbles ended up in a milk drink.
+Given that you only give nicknames to things that are near and dear to your heart, you can follow the logic as to why large tapioca bubbles end up in a milk drink.

 Getting used to the tapioca pearls popping in your mouth through the extra-large straw takes some getting used to.
 But, in the end, I must admit that drinking the stuff was pretty fun (and tasty).